Get Out and Do It: Your two-day forecast

-Poverty in Whitman County — noon-1 p.m., Neill Public Library, 210 N Grand Ave., Pullman.
+Poverty in Whitman County — Noon to 1 p.m., Neill Public Library, 210 N. Grand Ave., Pullman.
 League of Women Voters Brown Bag presentation.
-Nathan Weller, Poverty Awareness Task Force Chair, and Jeff Guyeet, Executive Director of the Community Action Center, leading the presentation.
+Nathan Weller, Poverty Awareness Task Force chair, and Jeff Guyeet, executive director of the Community Action Center, leading the presentation.

-Lata Wildlife Association Meeting — 6 p.m., Farm Bureau Building, 220 Farm Road, Moscow.
+Latah Wildlife Association Meeting — 6 p.m., Farm Bureau Building, 220 Farm Road, Moscow.
 Idaho Fish and Game Commissioner Brad Melton answering questions on programs, issues and IDFG future.
 Tiege Ulschmid presenting on steelhead DNA testing.
-Free and open to the public.
+Free.

 WEDNESDAY 10.16

-History Program on Fur Trading — 6:30-8:30 p.m., Troy Museum, 421 S. Main St., Troy.
-Presented by mountain man enactor Vernon Illi.
-Program on fur traders in the local area around Troy.

-Recent Changes in Endangered Species Act Presentation — noon-1 p.m., 1912 Center, 412 E. Third St., Moscow.
+Endangered Species Act Presentation — Noon to 1 p.m., 1912 Center, 412 E. Third St., Moscow.
 League of Women Voters of Moscow forum.
-Presented by Jay O’Laughlin, professor emeritus and director emeritus, Policy Analysis Group, University of Idaho College of Natural Resources.
+Presented by Jay O’Laughlin, professor emeritus in the University of Idaho College of Natural Resources.

 Friends of the Clearwater Program — 7 p.m., Great Room, 1912 Center, 412 E. Third St., Moscow.
 Topics: the collapse of B-run steelhead in the Clearwater Basin and the fishing season closure.
 Refreshments provided.
 Info: (208) 882-9755.